civboot/fngi/notes/fu.md

   implementing extra stacks).
 - A 1010 reserved
 - B 1011 reserved
 - C 1100 EP: the execution pointer register.
-Writing to this traps.
+Writing to will trap.
 - D 1101 AP: the alocator pointer register.
 This should point to the "global" allocator currently being used.
 The API for such an allocator will be implementation specific.
 - E 1110 CP: the CPctor ptr.
 - F 1111 LP: the Locals ptr register.
+Writing to will trap.

 > Note that implementors don't have to actually store these in hardware
 > registers: they can just as easily go in non-accessible memory.